Ash-dot-coder/JavaScript_Challenge30/Drum-Kit/README.md

 ## 🎬 Demo

-Check out the live demo of the Drum Kit project [here](https://ash-dot-coder.github.io/JavaScript_Challenge30/Drum-Kit/index.html).
+Check out the live demo of the Drum Kit project [Click me](https://ash-dot-coder.github.io/JavaScript_Challenge30/Drum-Kit/index.html).
 Feel free to experience the project and make your own beats!